raja-grewal/stooq-commodities/README.md

 Additionally, due to requests we also provide the same data for each singular asset contained in the "DJI" and "Major" databases.
 Note that the arrays are not temporally synchronised across assets belonging to each set due to the positioning of removed of missing set values.

-##  We Are Using GitHub Under Protest
+## Give Up GitHub

-This project is currently hosted on GitHub.
-This is not ideal; GitHub is a proprietary, trade-secret system that is not Free and Open Souce Software (FOSS).
-We are deeply concerned about using a proprietary system like GitHub to develop our FOSS project.
-We urge you to read about the [Give up GitHub](https://GiveUpGitHub.org) campaign from [the Software Freedom Conservancy](https://sfconservancy.org) to understand some of the reasons why GitHub is not a good place to host FOSS projects.
+This project has given up GitHub. ([See Software Freedom Conservancy's *Give Up  GitHub* site for details](https://GiveUpGitHub.org).)

+You can now find this project on [Codeberg](https://codeberg.org/raja-grewal/stooq-commodities) instead.

 Any use of this project's code by GitHub Copilot, past or present, is done without our permission.
 We do not consent to GitHub's use of this project's code in Copilot.

+Join us; you can [give up GitHub](https://GiveUpGitHub.org) too!